ronwg/spec-driven-dev/README.md

 ## Usage Workflow

 ### Step 1: Generate Requirements
-In Claude Code, start with a project idea or basic description:
+In Claude Code, start with a project/feature idea or basic description:

 ```bash
 > /requirements "Build a surfer travel tips website with AI-powered content generation"